Golconda: Qutub Shahi tombs

 The tombs of the Qutub Shahi sultans lie about one kilometre north of Golconda's outer wall.
 These structures are made of beautifully carved stonework, and surrounded by landscaped gardens.
 They are open to the public and receive many visitors.
-It is one of the famous sight seeing places in Hyderabad.
+It is one of the famous sight-seeing places in Hyderabad.

+Golconda ropeway

+Golconda Fort Ropeway, a 1.5 km long ropeway project between hilltop Golconda Fort and 7 Qutb Shahi tombs was approved in September 2025 under Parvatmala, tenders were invited for feasibility study were invited, following which DPR will be prepared for the construction.

 Golconda Artillery Centre, Indian Army

-Golconda Artillery Centre, Hyderabad was raised on 15 August 1962 as the Second Recruit Training Centre for the Regiment of Artillery.
+Golconda Artillery Centre, Hyderabad, was raised on 15 August 1962 as the Second Recruit Training Centre for the Regiment of Artillery.
 Golconda Artillery Centre is located in and around the Golconda fort.
 The Golconda centre has three training regiments and presently trains 2900 recruits at a time.

 UNESCO World Heritage

-The Golconda fort, and other Qutb Shahi dynasty Monuments of Hyderabad (the Charminar, and the Qutb Shahi Tombs) were submitted by the Permanent Delegation of India to UNESCO in 2010 for consideration as World Heritage Sites.
+The Golconda fort and other Qutb Shahi dynasty Monuments of Hyderabad (the Charminar, and the Qutb Shahi Tombs) were submitted by the Permanent Delegation of India to UNESCO in 2010 for consideration as World Heritage Sites.
 They are currently included on India's "tentative list".